-Vote FOR shareholder proposals to include language in EEO statements specifically barring discrimination on the basis of sexual orientation or gender identity.
+Claims and experiences of discrimination can result in significant legal, human capital, and reputational costs to companies.
+MassPRIM urges companies to adopt robust policies against discrimination on the basis of sexual orientation or gender identity.

-Vote FOR shareholder proposals seeking reports on a company's initiatives to create a workplace free of discrimination on the basis of sexual orientation or gender identity.

-Vote AGAINST shareholder proposals that seek to eliminate protection already afforded to lesbian, gay, bisexual, transgender and queer/questioning (LGBTQ) employees.
+- MassPRIM will generally vote FOR shareholder proposals to include language in EEO statements specifically barring discrimination on the basis of sexual orientation or gender identity. - MassPRIM will generally vote FOR shareholder proposals seeking reports on a company's initiatives to create a workplace free of discrimination on the basis of sexual orientation or gender identity. - MassPRIM will generally vote AGAINST shareholder proposals that seek to eliminate protection already afforded to lesbian, gay, bisexual, transgender and queer/questioning (LGBTQ) employees.